 The zone of neutrality is a location in your room where the speakers will sound most natural.
 This location is where the speakers interact the least with the room.
-(We realize that the location of your WATCH speakers are not very flexible.)
-We recommend that you wait to spike your speakers them until the final system setup is completed in section 6.
+(We realize that the location of your WATCH speakers might not be very flexible.)
+We recommend that you wait to spike your speakers until the final system setup is completed in Section 6.